rjmfernandes/MicroTimestampConverter/README.md

 }
 ```

-If we wanted to sink now we would need to use our precious SMT:
+If we wanted to sink now we would need to use our previous SMT:

 ```bash
 curl -i -X PUT -H "Accept:application/json" \